 Ref Site name Units Planning status Summary of key issues, challenges and barriers Action?
 Teal Close 830 Allocated for mixed use in the Aligned Core Strategy Site has outline planning permission for residential development, employment uses and other uses (2013/0546).
 First housing phase of 199 homes is currently under construction (2017/0800).
 Second housing phase of 353 homes is also currently under construction (2019/0152).
 Reserved matters application for the third and final housing phase of 255 homes (2019/0560) granted in July 2022.
 Progress on the determination of the application for the final housing phase was delayed due to the Section 73 application (2019/0374) which was approved at Planning Committee on 13 October 2021 and the associated s106 agreement to be completed to the approved master plan for the site.
 The section 73 application revised the master plan to a single point of access off Colwick Loop Road not two as was originally indicated.
 The Section 73 application was granted on 13 June 2022 after the s106 agreement was complete.
 No identified issues.
 No. North of Papplewick Lane Up to 300 Allocated in the Aligned Core Strategy.
 The site is currently under construction for 255 homes including additional 18 homes (2017/0201 and 2020/0258).
-No identified issues.
+Application for access for additional 30 homes site refused by ADC in April 2024.
 No.

 Ref Site name Units Planning status Summary of key issues, challenges and barriers Action?
+Full planning application for 30 additional homes (2023/0233) approved at Planning Committee in March 2024 subject to s106.
 Top Wighay Farm 1,000 Allocated for housing and employment development in the Aligned Core Strategy.
 Development brief adopted February 2017 to provide clarity for developers.
 Part of the site for 38 homes (2014/0950) is built.
 Full planning permission for construction of a new access off Annesley Road (A611) and Wighay Road (B6011) roundabout junction (2008/0594) granted in June 2011.
 Work has started on the two new junctions at the site primarily funded by Accelerated Construction Funding.
 Outline planning permission for mixed-use development comprising 805 homes, 49,500 sq. m of B1 and B8, local centre and primary school and associated infrastructure (2020/0050) granted in March 2022.
-Information received indicates that site has been acquired by a housebuilder and a reserved matters application is anticipated later in the year.
+A reserved matters application was received in December 2023.
 No identified issues.
 No. H1 Rolleston Drive 140 Allocated in the Local Planning Document.
-The site is currently under construction for 131 factory-built affordable homes (2020/1054).
-No identified issues.
-No. H2 Brookfields Garden Centre 90 Allocated in the Local Planning Document.
-Outline planning permission (including s106) for up to 32 homes on part of the site (2017/0155) granted in March 2020.
-No reserved matters application has been received.
+Construction has commenced on131 factory-built affordable homes (2020/1054).
+Developer has gone into administration and construction is paused.
+Yes H2 Brookfields Garden Centre 90 Allocated in the Local Planning Document.
+Outline planning permission (including s106) for up to 32 homes on part of the site (2017/0155) lapsed in March 2023.
+No planning application has since been received.
 The site is one of a number required to contribute towards new primary school places to be located within the Arnold primary school catchment area.
-A development brief has been adopted for sites H2, H7 and H8.
-No planning Phase 2 dependent upon the relocation of the garden centre.
-Contributions are needed towards primary school places from all allocated sites in the Arnold Primary Catchment in accordance Yes.
+A development brief has been adopted for Phase 2 dependent upon the relocation of the garden centre.
+However, need to understand intentions of new owner of the site.
+If developed, contributions are needed towards primary Yes.